Ondu Motteya Kathe

 Ondu Motteya Kathe is a 2017 Kannada-language romantic comedy film written and directed by debutant Raj B. Shetty who also appears in the lead role, along with Usha Bhandary, Shailashree, Prakash Tuminadu, Amrutha Naik, Shreya Anchan, Deepak Rai Panaje, Mime Ramdas, VJ Vineeth, and Rahul Amin playing supporting roles.
 The movie was released on 7 July 2017 to positive reviews.
 The Hindu called it the "Kannada film of the year".
 The film won the Filmfare Award for Best Film – Kannada.
-The budget of the film was estimated to be at 30 lakhs INR and the movie was a commercial success by collecting 2.5 crores.
+The film had an estimated budget of ₹3 million and became a commercial success, earning ₹25 million at the box office.

 In 2019, the film was remade in Malayalam as Thamaasha and in Hindi as Ujda Chaman.

 Plot

 A bald Kannada teacher, Janardhana, finds his love blossoming with the stout Sarala whom he met through a flopped pre-arranged marriage function.

 Production

-The film was initially conceived as a short film, but Raj's friend and producer Suhan Prasad encouraged that he make a feature length film.
+The film was initially conceived as a short film, but Raj's friend and producer Suhan Prasad encouraged that he make a feature-length film.